yasincankaya/Credit-Application-Management-System/README.md

-# Loan Application Management System
+# Credit Application Management System

 A desktop-based application developed in C# using Windows Forms and MSSQL for managing personal loan applications.
 This project simulates real-world loan processes including customer data handling, guarantor information tracking, and application status management in a structured and user-friendly interface.